 The competition element has become the key factor drawing users back to the app.
 It has influenced many in the community to put more hours on Strava than any other social platform, with many cyclists painstakingly trying to stay “King (or Queen) of the mountain” on their local route.

 In 2017, Strava added more social features, after noticing non-fitness activity on the platform.
 This could be seen as the first major breakaway from the activity-only mantra Strava sold to its users, and it was led by CEO James Quarles, who had been appointed a few months earlier from Instagram.

 Under Quarles, Strava began moving into new forms of GPS tracking, like running and marathons, alongside stationary exercises like treadmill and rowing.
 It also put more of an emphasis on the social side of Strava, increasing activities posted from one billion in 2017 to three billion in 2020.

 That focus on social has been dialled back since Michael Hovarth and Mark Gainey, the two co-founders, have returned to run the business.
 The duo relaunched Strava subscription service, called Summit, which features three segments: competition, metrics and discovery.

-We have collected data and statistics on Strava revenue, usage and data gathered.
+We have collected data and statistics on Strava.
 Read on below to find out more.

 |Launch date||July 2009|